havocp/xsbt-wiki/Dormant/Configurations.md

 library deps" page).
 Then this page could become a redirect with no content except a link pointing to the new page(s).

+_Wiki Maintenance Note 2:_ There probably should be a page called Configurations that's less about library dependency management and more about listing all the configurations that exist and describing what they are used for.
+This would complement the way this page is linked, for example in [[Index]].

 # Configurations

 Ivy configurations are a useful feature for your build when you use managed dependencies.
 They are essentially named sets of dependencies.
 You can read the [Ivy documentation] for details.
 Their use in sbt is described on this page.